 3-1 up at half time but not content to let the game drift, the expats took to the field for the second half knowing that the quality on the ball of their opposition and a fed up referee who was clearly taking anything said in English as a personal insult could still ruin their day.
 The fourth goal arrived quite quickly after some nice work from veteran midfielder Tally (who put in a calm and measured display throughout) to set up man of the moment ‘Angry’ Dave Kane to finish neatly and celebrate exuberantly.
 Guernika Fraher, however, were still seeing a lot of the ball and clearly did not believe that the game was over, and they duly fashioned a way back into the contest after a clever ball over the top put through their winger who showed desire and no little skill to finish over Josue for 4-2.
 The day, however, belonged to one hungover, red, quick man and soon after the Flying Scotsman latched onto yet another ball played into space, rounded the keeper and put the contest out of reach for the team from Coslada.
 His hat trick was to follow minutes later in similar fashion as a ball was clipped over the defence from right back and the express pace of the Doctor saw him beat the covering defence again for 6-2.
 Rami had by now emptied the bench (apart from one devilishly handsome Dutchman) and Clement, Macca, Calum and Pete enjoyed the final coup de grace as Dave set up Foxy to smash home a confidence boosting goal for 7-2 and round off a superb away performance and earn the lads some post match beers in the sun.

-Miss of the game: Luigi (scored on his right, missed on his left!!)
+Dick of the Day: Luigi (scored on his right, missed on his left!!)

-Quote of the game: Ed (Defending a free kick) “No. Sod that.
+Quote of the Day: Ed (Defending a free kick) “No. Sod that.
 I’m making an executive decision here.
 Ricky, you man mark number 9!